Perimenopause - Part 2: Navigating conversations with your doctor on hormones & HRT

 In fact, many studies now show irrefutably that HRT is incredibly protective against not only the day-to-day symptoms of peri/menopause, but against diseases of aging, including various cancers, diabetes, osteoporosis, cognitive decline, dementia, Alzheimer’s and more.
 (More info here.)

-In fact, a few “celebrity” doctors and scientists - including Drs Peter Attia, Andrew Huberman, Rhonda Patrick, Mark Hyman and others - have recently stepped into the limelight to turn this HRT train around.
 They’re speaking on about the incredible benefits of HRT, and calling out the BS that was the aforementioned WHI study and its continuing fall-out, which Peter Attia says is “hands down, the biggest screw-up in the medical field in the last 25 years.”

 Ouch.